Equipment and home adaptations (occupational therapy)

 You can buy many simple pieces of equipment or aids from your local pharmacy, supermarket or hardware store.
 You can also get them from mobility outlets and online.

-If you are unsure what equipment you may need, you can:
+If you are unsure what equipment might be helpful, you can:

-If you’re disabled or have mobility issues, we can advise you on how to adapt your home to help you live independently and safely in your own space.
+We can advise you on how to make structural changes to your home to help you live independently and safely in your own space.

 Minor adaptations